Section Styles inset-image

 5.

-Submissions can take various forms, from personal narratives to magical, philosophical reflections, provided that:
+Submissions can take various forms - poems, personal narratives, articles, magical stories, philosophical reflections, essays, provided that:

 The entrant is the sole author;